 How to Apply

-Eastern Maine Community College requires applicants to have earned a high school diploma or state high school equivalency certificate (GED).
+Eastern Maine Community College requires applicants to have earned a high school diploma or state high school equivalency certificate (GED/HiSET).
 Algebra I is required for admission into all programs.
 In addition, applicants must meet all other program-specific requirements.
 The College maintains a “rolling admissions” policy for most programs, allowing candidates to apply and be considered for acceptance until the programs are filled with qualified students.
 However, applicants are advised to apply early because of competition for programs and limited enrollment capacities.

 Timeline: Although applications for admission may be submitted no earlier than one year prior to the starting date of the program, applicants are advised to apply early because of strict enrollment capacities and competition for programs.